followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getKeyByRowIndex(rowIndex).md

 ===================================================================

 <!--shortDescription-->
-Gets the key of a row by its index.
+Gets the key of a row with a specific index.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->
 <!--paramType1-->Number<!--/paramType1-->
 <!--paramDescription1-->
-The *visible* index of the row.
+The row's visible index.
 <!--/paramDescription1-->

 <!--returnType-->any<!--/returnType-->
 <!--returnDescription-->
-The key of the row.
-If nothing is found, returns **undefined**.
+The row's key; **undefined** if nothing found.
 <!--/returnDescription-->

 <!--fullDescription-->